burger

 Prompt chaining is a special prompt engineering technique that uses a sequence of prompts to walk generative AI through a complex task.

 Each prompt builds on the previous output, helping AI generate outputs that are more contextually relevant than if you were to enter one huge prompt.
+(Note: This might come in really handy if you decide to distill a large model like GPT-4o.)

-This involves breaking down the larger task into smaller, more manageable steps.
+Similar to chunking, this involves breaking down the larger task into smaller, more manageable steps.
 Doing so allows you to maintain better control over the output while smoothing your path to your desired end goal.

 For instance, instead of telling AI to write an entire blog post in one prompt, prompt chaining would involve having AI generate an outline, then expanding each section of the outline.